Noloco Tables

 Information related to each record is stored in fields.
 Each field can store different types of information such as text, checkboxes, select options or a relationship to another record.

-You can add any number of fields to each collection, including the User and Company collections.
+You can add any number of fields to each table, including the User and Company tables.
 This will help you track and store even the most complex of records.

 Each field is defined by a Type and a Name.
 The type controls what type of data you can store in the field (more on that later) and what sort of input box you and your clients will see when they interact with the field.